sinanayeri/digitalization-projects/README.md

 ## About

-This repository reflects practical experience in digitalization, analytics, and data-driven process optimization, combining technical implementation with business understanding.
+This repository reflects practical experience in digitalization, combining technical implementation with business understanding.